userman95/PathRating/README.md

 # Path-Rating

 Path Rating is a project that is built for the purpose of helping mostly people with disabilities but also tourists that don't know which path should they choose to reach their destination.
+The rating of the path can be marked based on the following factors:
+* Accesibility
+* Security
+* Traffic
+* Helping means for people with disabilities (ramps,stairs)

-A user can create a path in the circle in his map and rate any path he creates.
-Then, he submit the total data into the database and his results come into a board that shows the overall rating in meters.
+The user creates a path in the circle in his map and rates any path he creates.
+He can see the distance (in meters) of all paths he has created till now and also delete any path he wants.
+Then, he submits the total data into the database and his results come into a leaderboard that shows the overall rating in meters.
+In the leaderboard there can be seen the user with the most rated paths together with the metered results.

 ## Screenshot